-- purchase of land - paying ransom for ransomware, cyber-attack or any other type of cybercrime - major capital expenditure - · major construction/capital works - the covering of retrospective costs - costs incurred in the preparation of a grant application or related documentation - subsidy of general ongoing administration of an organisation such as electricity, phone and rent - overseas travel (unless specifically authorised by the department), and - activities for which other Commonwealth, state, territory or local government bodies have primary responsibility.
+- purchase of land - paying ransom for ransomware, cyber-attack or any other type of cybercrime - major capital expenditure, major construction/capital works - the covering of retrospective costs - costs incurred in the preparation of a grant application or related documentation. - subsidy of general ongoing administration of an organisation such as electricity, phone and rent, and - activities for which other Commonwealth, state, territory or local government bodies have primary responsibility.

-6. The assessment criteria
+6 The assessment criteria

-You must address all of the following assessment criteria in the application.

-All criteria have equal weighting.
+You must address all the following assessment criteria in the application.
+All criterion have equal weighting.